Analyst-Idris/Nova-Retail-Solutions-Microsoft-Excel/README.md

 **8. Price per Unit:** The cost of a single unit of the purchased product.

 **9. Total Amount:**  The total value of the transaction.

+## Methodology

+### Data preparation and Visualization:

+To ensure accurate and insightful analysis, the dataset underwent a thorough cleaning and manipulation process, improving its accuracy, consistency, and usability.
+The key steps taken include:

+**Handling Missing Data** – Empty cells were replaced with appropriate values to maintain data integrity.
+For numerical fields, missing values were imputed using reasonable estimates, and categorical fields were filled based on logical assumptions.

+**Structuring Age Groups** – Instead of analyzing individual ages, customers were grouped into age brackets (e.g., 18–29, 30–39, 40–49, 50–64).
+This helped in identifying the purchasing behavior of different demographic groups.

+**Extracting Date Attributes** – The Date column was transformed to extract meaningful time-based insights:

+1. Year – Transactions were categorized by year (e.g., 2023, 2024) to track annual sales trends.

+**2. Month** – Sales were aggregated by month (e.g., January, February) to analyze monthly sales trends and identify peak and low-performing months.

+**3. Quarter** – Data was grouped into Q1, Q2, Q3, and Q4 to observe quarterly performance.

+**4. Weekday & WeekType** – Transactions were classified into weekdays and weekends, allowing the analysis of customer behavior based on different days of the week.

+**5. Categorizing Product Types** – Product categories were standardized into Beauty, Clothing, and Electronics, ensuring consistent classification across transactions.